 These scenarios are reflective of a real-life aspect of a job.
 They require a candidate to judge which is the most effective course of action to take if faced with the situation from the possible actions suggested.

-What Does a Situational Judgement Test Measure?
+What does a Situational Judgement Test measure?

-As the name suggests, an SJT isn’t usually knowledge based at all; it’s about the candidate applying their experience to make a judgement call.
+As the name suggests, an SJT isn’t usually knowledge based at all.
+It’s about the candidate applying their experience to make a judgement call.
 Situational Judgement Tests measure the skills and behaviours of individuals in work-related situations such as their soft-skills, common sense, non-academic behaviours and practical intelligence.

 With SJTs, recruiters can measure the following dimensions:

 Decision making: in all jobs, employees are forced to take decisions.
 Sometimes, it can be difficult decisions, often under time pressure and/or stress.
-Employers need to know that the people they hire are competent enough to take good decisions in all situations.
+Employers need to know that the people they hire are competent enough to make good decisions in all situations.

 Interpersonal skills: ability to get on with other people and work with them efficiently is considered as a key competency.
 Most jobs require employees to work in a team and/or have interactions with other people.

-Example Situational Judgement Test Question
+Example Situational Judgement Test question